-What happened to storytelling, to having a narrative?
+What happened to storytelling, to writing a narrative?
 One Blogger asked this question in a recent post about the direction of blogging.
 She’d come across a blogger recommending other bloggers attract more readers by offering their readers useful advice:

 …figure out what our unique niche is and paint ourselves as an authority, offering them something every time you ask for something back.thesnowmeltssomewhere